2023-Ljubljana-ERASMUS/transnet-generator/README.md

 ```

 ## License
 TransNet Generator is released under the MIT License.
-See the LICENSE file for details.
+See the [LICENCE](LICENCE) file for details.